The cost of college is more than just tuition.

 If you’re going to be able to afford all of this, a good place to start is knowing how much things will cost.
 Each college’s website usually has information about typical expenses.

-And you can find out how to calculate your likely cost of living here.
+And you can find out how to calculate your estimated costs, try using this cost of living calculator designed for college students.

 3) How can I get help paying for college?